phermeys/apache-index/README.md

 After cloning to a new directory, might need to customize some paths

-Just clone and docker-compose up -d --build
+Just clone, update .env, and docker-compose up -d --build